absolunet/pleaz/documentation/configuration/services/nginx.md

 ---

-- Change the `fastcgi_backend` with the correct variable for the PHP version used:

----

 ### Create log directory

 The log directory is not created by default.
 We have to create it manually to avoid errors at startup.